 - 1 Tbsp.
 Dawn Dish Soap

-In your glass measuring cup, mix together 2 Tablespoons of rubbing alcohol with 15-20 drops of Thieves essential oil.
+In your glass measuring cup, mix together 2 Tablespoons of rubbing alcohol with 15-20 drops of Immune Supporting Essential Oil.

 After this is thoroughly mixed, add 1/2 cup water and 1 Tablespoon dish soap.
 Stir until combined.

 Put your cloth pieces into your container and pour the mixture over the cloths.
 Put the lid on the container so the wipes don’t dry out, and allow a little time for the cloths to absorb the liquid.